How Our Analysis Works

 Purchase cost calculation

-The purchase side uses the same methodology as our Property Purchase calculator: BSD (tiered from 1% to 6%), ABSD (based on citizenship and number of properties owned after the transaction), down payment split between cash and CPF based on LTV limits, legal fees, and agent commission.
+The purchase side uses the same methodology as our Buyer Side Analysis: BSD (tiered from 1% to 6%), ABSD (based on citizenship and number of properties owned after the transaction), down payment split between cash and CPF based on LTV limits, legal fees, and agent commission.

 The funds flow